Hybrid restricted master problem for Boolean matrix factorisation: Introduction

 To solve this nonconvex and nonsmooth optimisation problem, PRIMP employs \textit{Proximal Alternating Linearized Minimization (PALM)} \cite{bolte_proximal_2014}, an iterative algorithm that generalises the Gauss-Seidel method to handle composite objective functions.
 PALM alternately updates $\mathbf{L}$ and $\mathbf{R}$ by performing proximal gradient steps that linearise the smooth part of the objective while incorporating proximal operators to handle nonsmooth regularisation terms.
 The proximal updates ensure convergence to a critical point despite the nonconvexity and nonsmoothness of the problem.
 By relaxing the binary constraints to continuous domains, PRIMP enables the use of efficient gradient-based optimisation methods, while the regularisation term encourages the learned matrices to be close to binary, facilitating interpretable factorisation.
 PRIMP evaluates the \textit{Minimum Description Length} (MDL) cost across multiple candidate values of $K$ for model selection.

 \citet{kovacs_binary_2021} take a Mixed Integer Programming (MIP) approach for the BMF problem, leveraging the insight that a rank-$K$ matrix factorisation can be decomposed as the sum of $K$ rank-1 matrix factorisations.
 They construct a restricted master problem that iteratively selects the $K$ best rank-1 matrices from a potentially large set of candidate matrices.
-To efficiently handle this, they employ delayed column generation, dynamically adding advantageous rank-1 matrices to the master problem during optimization.
-This technique improves scalability by avoiding the need to enumerate all candidates upfront.
-However, a key limitation of this approach is that the desired rank, $K$, must be prespecified before solving, which may require prior knowledge or additional model selection steps.
+To efficiently handle this, they employ delayed column generation, dynamically adding advantageous rank-1 matrices to the master problem during optimisation.
+This technique improves scalability by avoiding the need to enumerate all candidates upfront; however, the approach is still limited to medium-sized datasets.
+Another limitation of this approach is that the desired rank, $K$, must be prespecified before solving, requiring prior knowledge or additional model selection steps.

-Of the limited more recent BMF methods that also estimate rank, few compare to the state of the art in literature, or do not significantly outperform them \cite{dalleiger_efficiently_2022, trnecka_model_2021}.
+Of the limited more recent BMF methods that also estimate rank, few compare to the state of the art in literature, or do not significantly outperform them, please see Appendix \ref{sec:lit_rev} for a detailed comparison.